 What to do if I failed to decrypt APFS volume?

-iBoysoft Mac Data Recovery is capable of various APFS data recovery solutions, such as encrypted APFS external hard drive data recovery, formatted APFS encrypted drive data recovery, corrupted APFS volume data recovery, unmountable APFS drive data recovery, etc. It smoothly and flawlessly recovers data after APFS volume decryption failed on macOS Mojave/High Sierra.
+iBoysoft Data Recovery for Mac is capable of various APFS data recovery solutions, such as encrypted APFS external hard drive data recovery, formatted APFS encrypted drive data recovery, corrupted APFS volume data recovery, unmountable APFS drive data recovery, etc. It smoothly and flawlessly recovers data after APFS volume decryption failed on macOS Catalina/Mojave/High Sierra.

-How to recover data after APFS volume decryption failed with iBoysoft Mac Data Recovery?
+How to recover lost data after APFS volume decryption failed with iBoysoft Data Recovery for Mac?

-Step 2: Choose the APFS volume that failed to decrypt, then click "Next" to scan for all lost files on the volume.
+Step 4: Enter the password and click "OK" to scan for all lost files on the volume.